julianobressan/atcm/README.md

 ## Author's notes

-1st Lieutenant Juliano Bressan - Brazilian Air Force Former Officer
+1st Lieutenant Juliano Bressan is a Brazilian Air Force Former Officer, graduate in information systems and acting as Software Engineer since 2008 and acting in many managerial roles since then.
+During 8 years, acted in Brazilian Air Force, developing software and managing IT services for Air Force organizations in several places of Brazil.
+Curiously, between supported organizations, were air traffic control centers (in Brazil, Air Force is the responsible for air traffic control).

 ![Ten Bressan](https://github.com/julianobressan/julianobressan/blob/master/ten_bressan.jpg?raw=true)